 Editor's Note: Describe the technical scope of the proposed Work Task.
 If applicable, suggest logical subdivision of this WT into smaller sub-WT.
 This clause is part of the TR Annex.

-WT#1.1 Study the support for control signalling for 6G System for NAS functionalities and operator services (offered by 3GPP System), including the following:
+WT#1.1 Study the support for control signalling in 6G System for NAS functionalities and specific services offered by 3GPP System, including the following:

 a.
 Whether and how to enable the introduction of a new non-access stratum functionality without impacting other non-access stratum functionalities.

 b.
-Whether and how to identify a minimal set of non-access stratum functionalities that does not get impacted by additional non-access stratum functionalities.
+Whether and how to identify a minimal set of non-access stratum functionalities that does not get impacted by new non-access stratum functionalities.

 c.
-Whether and how to develop generic mechanisms for UE-Core Network interaction to support operator services.
+Whether and how to develop generic mechanisms for UE-Core Network interaction to support specific services.

-NOTE: It is assumed that this WT covers impacts to 6G System procedures for functionalities such as mobility management, session management and NAS identifiers.
+NOTE: It is assumed that this WT covers impacts to 6G System procedures for functionalities such as mobility management, session management and identity management.